Those Who Judge

 Those Who Judge is a lost 1924 American silent drama film directed by Burton L. King and starring Patsy Ruth Miller, Lou Tellegen, and Mary Thurman.

 Plot

-As described in a film magazine, any romance between Angelique Dean (Miller) and John Dawson (Tellegen) is shattered when she confesses that she has been made the victim of a mock marriage during World War I. Chapman Griswold (Albertson), who knows the facts tries to force her to marry him, but is prevented, when John learns at the deathbed of Angelique's deceiver, Major Twilling (Henry), the truth about her noble self sacrifice on behalf of her sister and also that the mock marriage was one in name only.
+As described in a film magazine, any romance between Angelique Dean and John Dawson is shattered when she confesses that she has been made the victim of a mock marriage during World War I. Chapman Griswold, who knows the facts tries to force her to marry him, but is prevented, when John learns at the deathbed of Angelique's deceiver, Major Twilling, the truth about her noble self sacrifice on behalf of her sister and also that the mock marriage was one in name only.

 Preservation

 With no holdings located in archives, Those Who Judge is considered a lost film.